Adversarial score matching and improved sampling for image generation: Background

 \subsection{Annealed Langevin Sampling}

-Given a score function, one can use Langevin dynamics (\em i.e., \em Langevin sampling) \citep{welling2011bayesian} to sample from the corresponding probability distribution.
+Given a score function, one can use Langevin dynamics (or Langevin sampling) \citep{welling2011bayesian} to sample from the corresponding probability distribution.
 In practice, the score function is generally unknown and estimated through a score network trained to minimize Eq. \ref{eqn:score}. \citet{song2019generative} showed that Langevin sampling has trouble exploring the full support of the distribution when the modes are too far apart and proposed Annealed Langevin Sampling (ALS) as a solution.
 ALS starts sampling with a large noise level and progressively anneals it down to a value close to $0$, ensuring both proper mode coverage and convergence to the data distribution.
-It is shown in Algorithm \ref{alg:anneal1}.
+Its precise description is shown in Algorithm \ref{alg:anneal1}.